kantoniko/kantoniko.github.io/README.md

 The source of the code is in https://github.com/kantoniko/ladino-diksionaryo-code/

-The source of the data is in https://github.com/kantoniko/ladino-diksionaryo-data/

-It includes content from several other repositories listed here: https://github.com/kantoniko/
+It includes content from several repositories listed here: https://github.com/kantoniko/

 Copyright: Gabor Szabo